IDCubed/oms-docs/sources/get_started/private_tcc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The current OIDC deployment requires a few additional configuration steps,
-though a future release will automate these steps.
+though a future release will automate these steps as well.

 .. todo:: A future release ought to automate this client/scope update process.